 Clinical Pastoral Education

 Clinical Pastoral Education at UT Southwestern Medical Center is fully accredited by the Association for Clinical Pastoral Education (ACPE Inc.) since November 2014.
 ACPE is a multicultural, multifaith organization devoted to providing education and improving the quality of ministry and pastoral care offered by spiritual caregivers of all faiths through the clinical educational methods of CPE.

-Each single unit of CPE consists of 100 educational hours in a group setting and 300 clinical hours of hospital ministry.
-Should the student have a parish or other clinical placement, up to 150 clinical hours may be applied.
+Each single unit of CPE consists of 100 educational hours in a combination of group and individual supervision and 300 clinical hours of hospital ministry.

 About the Program